-The University Counselling Service provides free and confidential support to students in line with the Ethical Framework for Good Practice produced by the British Association for Counselling and Psychotherapy. be accessed lot faster than NHS www.ox.ac.uk/students/welfare/counselling, or, you can book an appointment by ringing 01865 270300 (daily in term time, 9am to 8pm), using the email counselling@admin.ox.ac.uk or visiting 3 Worcester Street where the service is based.
+The University Counselling Service provides free and confidential support to students in line with the Ethical Framework for Good Practice produced by the British Association for Counselling and Psychotherapy.
+It can be accessed a lot faster than NHS counselling using the website www.ox.ac.uk/students/welfare/counselling, or you can book an appointment by ringing 01865 270300 (daily during term, 9am - 8pm), using the email address counselling@admin.ox.ac.uk or visiting 3 Worcester Street where the service is based.
 Typically, the first appointment will be within 2 weeks.

-Counselling Service staff are professionally trained and widely experienced in helping students with a range of problems - from specific mental health problems to stress to difficulties in relationships with others.
+Counselling Service staff are professionally trained and widely experienced in helping students with a range of problem from specific mental health problems to stress to difficulties in relationships with others.
 They offer individual and group sessions as well as workshops which are designed to help you build skills to cope with the demands of university.
 Topics have included mindfulness, perfectionism and overcoming panic.
 Their website also includes useful resources and podcasts on topics including sleep, stress management, healthy eating and time management.
-Alternatively, you can book an appointment with the college counsellor (above) or you can book an appointment with your local GP (pg.8) who can refer you to an NHS counsellor.
+Alternatively, you can book an appointment with the college counsellor (above) or you can book an appointment with your local GP who can refer you to an NHS counsellor.